-Notwithstanding the perturbation-based approaches, Nguyen \textit{et al.}~\cite{nguyen2020variational} have put forward a machine unlearning technique for variational Bayesian machine learning, which is a crucial subfield of machine learning.
-They have achieved this by incorporating Bayesian theory to the model prior and posterior knowledge and expanding machine unlearning to the Bayesian domain.
-While they have utilized stochastic methods, the authors have approached this matter from a probability theory standpoint rather than relying on the randomized noise injection method used in differential privacy.
-This unlearning technique will not impede model performance and is solely limited to this particular division of machine learning models.
+In contrast to the perturbation-based methodologies, Nguyen \textit{et al.}~\cite{nguyen2020variational} proposed a machine unlearning technique for variational Bayesian machine learning, a significant sub-discipline of machine learning.
+They accomplished this by integrating Bayesian theory into the model's prior and posterior knowledge, thereby extending machine unlearning into the Bayesian domain.
+Though employing stochastic methodologies, the authors approached the issue from a probabilistic theory perspective, as opposed to the randomized noise injection method employed in differential privacy.
+This unlearning technique does not compromise the model's performance and is exclusively applicable to this specific segment of ML models.

-In the domain of approximate machine unlearning, there exist solutions specifically designed for certain machine learning models.
-For instance, there are machine unlearning methods developed by Ginart \textit{et al.}~\cite{ginart2019making} that are tailored for K-means.
-These methods are aimed at achieving a balance between efficiency and model performance.
-It is worth noting that these methods are limited to removing only one record per round.
-Additionally, the authors synthesized four overarching principles for designing efficient machine unlearning methods.
-These principles are linearity, laziness, modularity, and quantization.
+In the field of approximate machine unlearning, there are solutions purpose-built for specific ML models.
+For example, Ginart \textit{et al.}~\cite{ginart2019making} have developed machine unlearning techniques that are custom-designed for K-means.
+The primary objective of these methods is to strike an equilibrium between efficiency and model performance.
+It should be noted that these methods are constrained to eliminating merely one record per iteration.
+Moreover, the authors formulated four fundamental principles for the design of efficient machine unlearning methodologies.
+These guiding principles include linearity, laziness, modularity, and quantization.

-To sum up, approximate machine unlearning places greater emphasis on maintaining model performance while adding extra privacy protection to the retrained model.
-Nonetheless, it also faces several challenges, such as the difficulty in verifying the execution of machine unlearning methods.
-Indeed merely from the observation of outputs, it is nearly impossible to discern whether the unlearning process has taken place or not.
-Additionally, since almost all approximate machine unlearning models begin with the model, rather than the data, it raises concerns about whether this method aligns with the ``right to be forgotten'' as defined in privacy laws and regulations.
+\textbf{Discussion}: In summary, approximate machine unlearning places a higher premium on preserving model performance while introducing additional privacy safeguards to the retrained model.
+However, it confronts several challenges, including the intricacy of verifying the implementation of machine unlearning methodologies.
+In fact, based solely on output observations, it becomes nearly impossible to distinguish whether the unlearning process has been enacted or not.
+Furthermore, since the majority of approximate machine unlearning models initiate with the model rather than the data, it prompts questions regarding the congruity of this method with the ``right to be forgotten'', as stipulated in privacy laws and regulations.